-- 312. As of the filing of this Petition, Secretary Benson has not taken any action to exclude Trump from the ballot for the presidential primary or the general election for the office of President of the United States nor has she expressed an intention to do so; to the contrary, she has expressly disclaimed any intention to do so. - 313.
-Contrary to the Secretary's assertions, the Secretary of State has both the authority and responsibility to determine whether a candidate for office is ineligible to appear on the ballot for the presidential nomination primary or the general election.
-MCL § 614a(1).
-This authority and responsibility applies regardless of whether the ineligibility results from the purported candidate's failure to meet the eligibility requirements of the Presidential Eligibility Clause of Article II, section 1 of the Constitution; the fact that the purported candidate has previously served two terms in the office of President of the United States; or the fact that the purported candidate, "having previously taken an oath . . . to support the Constitution of the United States," proceeded to "engage[] in insurrection or rebellion against the same" in contravention of Section 3 of the Fourteenth Amendment. - 314.
-As the exclusive official in Michigan responsible for placing the names of the candidates on the ballots for the presidential primary and the general election for the office of President of the United States, the Secretary of State holds the inherent power to exclude ineligible candidates from the ballot. - 315.
-Without a judicial determination to the contrary, the Secretary will list Trump's name on the presidential primary and general election ballots.
+312. Contrary to the Secretary's August 29 and September 7 assertions, the Secretary of State has both the authority and responsibility to determine whether a candidate for office is ineligible to appear on the ballot for the presidential nomination primary or the general election.
+Minn.
+Stat. §§ 207A.13, subd.
+2; 208.04, subd.
+2. This authority and responsibility applies regardless of whether the ineligibility results from the purported candidate's failure to meet the eligibility requirements of the Presidential Eligibility Clause of Article II, section 1 of the Constitution; the fact that the purported candidate, "having previously taken an oath ... to support the Constitution of the United States," proceeded to "engage[] in insurrection or rebellion against the same" in contravention of Section 3 of the Fourteenth Amendment.

+313. As the exclusive official in Minnesota responsible for placing the names of the candidates on the ballots for the presidential nomination primary and the general election for the office of President of the United States, the Secretary of State holds the inherent power to exclude ineligible candidates from the ballot.